MetaMask/onchain-svg-nft-tickets/README.md

 export default Mint;
 ```

-This `imports` our `Navigation` and adds the component in the area had reserved for it.
+This `imports` our `Navigation` and adds the component in the area we had reserved for it.

 We should see our navigation in the top right corner.
 We need to replace the text that says "MM CONNECT BUTTON".
 But first, we need to set up two React hooks to listen and provide context for our connected user.